aiven/devportal/docs/products/cassandra/howto/disable-cross-cluster-replication.rst

    Check out how to get started with Aiven APIs in :doc:`Aiven API </docs/tools/api>`.

-To call the `terminate a service <https://api.aiven.io/doc/#tag/Service/operation/ServiceDelete>`_ endpoint, specify the project name and the service name as path parameters and provide your token as a header in the request.
+To call the `ServiceDelete <https://api.aiven.io/doc/#tag/Service/operation/ServiceDelete>`_ endpoint, specify the project name and the service name as path parameters and provide your token as a header in the request.

 .. code-block:: bash